Post-Filing Timeline

 Payment Frequency

-- First payment: Covers from day 8 of disability
+- First payment covers from day 8 of your disability (day 1-7 is the unpaid waiting period)

 Next Steps